Moksha: Etymology

-Definition and meanings
+Definitions

-The definition and meaning of moksha varies between various schools of Indian religions.
-Moksha means freedom, liberation; from what and how is where the schools differ.
+The definition of moksha varies between various schools of Indian religions.
+Moksha means freedom, liberation, but from what and how is where the schools differ.
 Moksha is also a concept that means liberation from rebirth or saṃsāra.
+For example, some traditions posit ethical action as the means to moksha, while others point to devotion or meditation.
 This liberation can be attained while one is on earth (jivanmukti), or eschatologically (karmamukti, videhamukti).
-Some Indian traditions have emphasized liberation on concrete, ethical action within the world.
-This liberation is an epistemological transformation that permits one to see the truth and reality behind the fog of ignorance.

-Moksha has been defined not merely as absence of suffering and release from bondage to saṃsāra.
-Various schools of Hinduism also explain the concept as presence of the state of paripurna-brahmanubhava (the experience of oneness with Brahman, the One Supreme Self), a state of knowledge, peace and bliss.
-For example, Vivekachudamani – an ancient book on moksha, explains one of many meditative steps on the path to moksha, as: